glvn5150/quant_gmm/README.md

 # Quant GMM - 0.1
 ## Outline of Rep
 This rep is a personal project, for the applications of Generalized Methods of Moments, in the style of John Cochrane to financial data and models.
 The model stems from his book _Asset Pricing_, and this rep samples some well known diffusion models in finance and applied GMM methods to the moment statistics to those diffusion moments.
-This rep was inspired by my time studying asset pricing and quantitative finance, in which I aggregated the codes into a python Import folder that can be used.
+This rep was inspired by my time in studying asset pricing , quantitative finance, and mathematical statistics in which I aggregated the codes into a python Import folder that can be used.
 The folder [GMM](gmm) makes each base models in the folder named [base_models](gmm/base_models) as python class as a GMM model of each of the models moments via the [models](gmm/models) folder.
 A simple test of the models has been implemented by the use of YahooFinance plugin in python in the folder [model_tests](gmm/model_tests).
 Example applications to empirical data are present in the jupyter notebooks with initials ex. in the [main directory](https://github.com/glvn5150/quant_gmm).
 The intentions of the model is thus, to have a unify GMM framework from sample models that has essential diagnostic plots for each model tested.

 The rep's models:
 - General OU processes : $dx_t = \kappa(\theta - x_t) + \sigma dW_t$,